Jarvis Cocker: Broadcasting

 Cocker arranged for Iggy Pop to host the Radio 6 Music show in 2014, while he undertook a hiatus that involved Editor-at-Large duties for publisher Faber and Faber.
 Cocker explained in December 2013:

 Crop Rotation has long been recognized as a way of preserving the fertility of the soil.
 Every now and again a field has to be left fallow for a year in order to make sure it has time to recover.
 In 2014 I will be that field.
 T'is done with the firm conviction that it will lead to a stronger and more vigorous Sunday Service when I return to 6 Music's pastures.

 In 2015, Cocker appeared as part of that year's Proms, presenting the Wireless Nights Prom from the Royal Albert Hall with the BBC Philharmonic Orchestra.

 In December 2017, Cocker presented his last Sunday Service programme for the BBC.
 Announcing the news, he said: "It's not goodbye, it's just farewell.
 We wanted to say farewell properly and so we're going to do a run of five extra-special shows throughout December, starting this Sunday.
 Let's keep warm together."

+The Sunday Service returned in April 2026, retitled The Someday Service to reflect the programme's new on-demand availability on BBC Sounds.
+The Service will run for a year, covering Iggy Pop's regular slot on 6 Music while he is on break.
+In regards to his return, Cocker said: “Why am I returning to 6 Music?
+Well… I’m looking forward to working for the greatest independent radio station in the world once more.
+When you’re asked to look after Iggy’s show, are you really going to say no?"

 Acting

 He appears in Harry Potter and the Goblet of Fire (2005) as Myron Wagtail, lead singer of the Weird Sisters.
-His original scene was cut short, but most of the Blu-ray and DVD releases hold the original scene in full-length with the whole 3:30-minute song in bonus features.
+His original scene was cut short, but most of the Blu-ray and D.V.D. releases hold the original scene in full-length with the entire 3:30-minute song in bonus features.
 He also played himself in the 2007 romantic comedy, The Good Night.
 American director Wes Anderson is an admirer of Cocker's work.
-This led to Anderson giving Cocker a role in the 2009 stop-animation movie Fantastic Mr. Fox as the voice of Petey, who sings an original song, and whose appearance is based on Cocker himself.
+This led to Anderson giving Cocker a role in the 2009 stop-motion animated movie Fantastic Mr. Fox as the voice of Petey, who sings an original song, and whose appearance is based on Cocker himself.
 He also voices a French pop singer in Anderson's 2021 film The French Dispatch.
-2022 saw Cocker once again doing voice work on a stop-animation film, playing "Developer", a rat in The House, for which he wrote and performed the closing song This House.
-In 2023 he made an on screen appearance as a musical cowboy in Wes Anderson's Asteroid City and in multiple roles in Anderson's The Wonderful Story of Henry Sugar.
+2022 saw Cocker once again doing voice work on a stop-motion animated film, playing "Developer", a rat in The House, for which he wrote and performed the closing song This House.
+In 2023 he made an on-screen appearance as a musical cowboy in Wes Anderson's Asteroid City and in multiple roles in Anderson's The Wonderful Story of Henry Sugar.